 The MicroMED MM1 prototype (Fig.9) was equipped with a commercial pump (Thomas G04-EB) connected to the outlet duct and able to generate a flow rate ≅1 l/min.
 The pump is able to work at Martian environmental pressure, namely between 6 and 8 mbar and has the same performance as the pump used for the flight model but obviously being a commercial pump it was built with not space qualify materials.
 The prototype has two special grooves that allow the insertion of a particular frame, equipped with a blade, as shown in Figure 10 and 11.
 The blade is positioned so that it is intersected by the longitudinal axis of the inlet and outlet ducts inside optical head.
 The frame is conceived to intercept and to capture the aspired grains that come out from inlet.
 Hence, a strip of adhesive carbon was glued on the central blade of the frame in order to block the grains aspired.
 The blade is able to stop the grains carried by flow that are concentrated close to the duct longitudinal axis, where the laser illuminated region is located.
 Dust grains will tend to follow the fluid streamlines and avoid the blade, however a significant amount of them would still get captured by the strip, allowing their detection by means of a visual inspection, confirming that grains actually follow the desired trajectory along MicroMED.

 All tests have been performed in a Martian atmospheric chamber, situated at the INAF-OAC facility, where Martian conditions in terms of pressure, atmosphere chemical composition and dust presence can be reproduced (Cozzolino, F. 2020).
 The dust grains used for tests are spherical calibrated particles produced by Microparticles Gmbh.
-The properties of calibrated particles are summerized in table 3.
-We have choise this kind of particles for testing because the silicium is the chemical most abundant element present in the composition of dust grains on Mars (Berger et al. 2016).
+The properties of calibrated particles are summarized in table 3.
+We have choosen this kind of particles for testing because the silicium is the chemical most abundant element present in the composition of dust grains on Mars (Berger et al. 2016).
 In order to understand the correlation between flow and particle trajectory as a function of size it is advisable to use monodisperse particles rather than a Martian simulant such as the JSC-1, polydisperse sample, which would make both verification and analysis of test results difficult.